Conferences & Events

 Wednesday, November 28, 2012

-The introduction describes common attributes across the portfolio, including competency-based learning, disaggregated faculty roles, tuition models that reward persistence, data to target supports, and self-paced instruction.
+The introduction describes common attributes across the portfolio, including competency-based education, multiple faculty roles, tuition models that reward persistence, data to target supports, and self-paced instruction.
 Following the brief overview, each individual model is profiled.
 The individual profiles summarize key features through graphics and at-a-glance facts.
 They also offer important descriptive information about the instructional and financial models and their unique methods and structures to provide high-quality associate’s or bachelor’s degrees at affordable costs, particularly for underserved populations.

 Next Generation Learning Challenges accelerates educational innovation through applied technology to dramatically improve college readiness and completion in the United States.
 To learn more about NGLC and the grantees it supports, visit nextgenlearning.org.